What does positivity have to with sadness?

 But I was their spiritual leader, and I knew that I needed to find a way to be a calming presence amidst the storm that was brewing all around us.
 But, to tell you the truth, I was a little shaken myself with all that was going on.
 And not only that, but I felt the heavy weight of the one who had to make some tough decisions for the congregations I served.
 I knew that I didn’t have a lot of control over what was going on, but I did have control over how I could prepare myself to be the calming presence that I needed to be.

 That’s when I got serious about an intentional daily time of prayer, as I begin my wonderful journey into anointing with oils for emotional support.
 At first, I was a little skeptical.
 I knew all about the power of prayer, but I didn’t know that much about the power of oils for emotional support.
-But after a few sessions, of my special time with the Lord and with the oils from the plants that He created for us, I knew I had made a good decision.
+But after a few sessions, I knew I had made a good decision.

 I was able to be that calming presence I needed to be, most of the time.
 I was able to focus better on the tasks at hand, so that I could get the work done that was required of me.
 And I felt God’s guidance in how I could best help the people I was called to serve during those crazy, crazy times.

-All of this got me to thinking about the different stages of grief and how anointing with oils for emotional support might actually be a God send for those working their way through the various stages of sadness and loss.
+All of this got me to thinking about the different stages of sadness and how anointing with oils for emotional support might actually be a God send for those working their way through the various stages of loss.
 I have learned so much more (concerning the grieving process) over the past couple of years and would love to share some of that knowledge with you.